ernitinjai/ForzaFootball/README.md

 # ForzaFootball
-Simply list downs the football team and shows their details.
+This application simply list downs the football team and shows their details.